mercedesb/dev-together/docs/_posts/2018-05-08-first-event.md

 ---
 Wow!
 I'm floored by the positive reactions to this group.
 Thank you all, you are incredible.

-**I'm excited to announce our first Meetup will take place on Tuesday, June 12 6:00pm at the DevMynd office (2035 W. Wabansia Ave).**
+**I'm excited to announce our first Meetup will be on Tuesday, June 12 6:00pm at the DevMynd office (2035 W. Wabansia Ave).**

 There are 2 Meetup events, [one to capture Mentor RSVPs](https://www.meetup.com/DevTogetherChi/events/250565752/) and [another for Mentee RSVPs](https://www.meetup.com/DevTogetherChi/events/250565801/).
 This will allow us to open up enough Mentee slots based on how many Mentors RSVP.